Packing like a pro

 Sports and Adventure activities

-Choose reputable, licensed local operators for activities such as canopy tours, rafting, biking, and horseback riding.
-Mountain and hiking tours should only be undertaken with certified local mountain guides.
+• Choose reputable, licensed local operators for activities such as canopy tours, rafting, biking, and horseback riding to help you feel confident and secure during adventure experiences.

 No vaccinations are currently mandatory for travel to Ecuador, but several are recommended.
 Please consult your doctor.